Question: What do these claims have in common?

 The platitudes have been eliminated, and Mr. Melty has staked out a clear position.
 It’s precise and concise.

-Anatomy of an Awesome Positioning Statement
+The Key Elements of Positioning Statement

 The value proposition needs to identify the